rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ### Ordering the objects

-You can retrieve objects sorted by one or more attributes using the `order` and `orderdir` parameters.
+Use the `order` and `orderdir` parameters to retrieve objects sorted by one or more attributes:

     :::javascript
     // order by one attribute